-The Ethernet IP address may be automatic "Auto" or may be a fixed static value "Static" as determined by the IP mode button.
+The Ethernet IP address may be automatic "Auto" or may be a fixed static value "Static" as determined by the "IP Mode" page of the "UTILITY" menu.

 WARNING - Do NOT use Static mode unless your IT system specifically requires it.
 Auto mode should always be used where possible since in this mode, the Device can always be 'discovered' by the System Engineer application.
+When in Static mode, the IP Address will flash on the Home screen.